tomimandalap/tomimandalap/README.md

 ## I'm a PCBMaker, Arduino Devloper, and Programmer IoT!!

-- 🔭 Receive arduino programming and PCB design services: [come on joint to instagram][course]!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate arduino project with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play piano / guitar

 ### PCB Maker and Design:

 - Eagle Autodeds minimal version 9.0.0